osism/documentation/source/configuration/synchronisation.rst

 Synchronisation
 ===============

-The configuration repository, created using cookiecutter has to be synchronized regularly with https://github.com/osism/cfg-master to obtain any updates.
+The configuration repository, created using *cookiecutter* needs to be synchronized regularly with https://github.com/osism/cfg-master to obtain any updates.

-``cfg-master`` contains in particular ``environments/manager``, which is needed to initially build the manager node, and is updated on a regular basis.
+``cfg-master`` contains in particular the directory ``environments/manager``, which is needed to initially build the manager node, and is updated on a regular basis.

 If there are errors when rebuilding an environment, such as a missing Ansible role, you should first try synchronizing before time-consuming debugging.

 The value for ``MANAGER_VERSION`` is stored in ``environments/manager/configuration.yml`` in the ``osism_manager_version`` parameter.

-Synchronization must also be performed when updating to a new version.
-In this case, ``MANAGER_VERSION`` is set to the new version accordingly.
+Synchronization has to be performed when updating to a new version.
+In this case, ``MANAGER_VERSION`` will be set to the new version.

-The following commands are executed within the root directory of the respective configuration repository.
+The following commands are executed within the root directory of the configuration repository.

 .. code-block:: console